n0uben/bgbutton/README.md

 My first project with javascript.

-When clicked, the button change the "main" element background color by randomly pick on color frm an array
+When clicked, the button change the "main" element background color by randomly pick a color from an array